-As there is currently no material on the Polishing Pond Stockpile, and none planned to be placed there, the associated cost is limited to restoring the land beneath the stockpile.
+There is currently material on the Polishing Pond Stockpile and more is planned to be placed there.

-Up to 40,000m of waste rock could be on the surge stockpile near the underground portal to be used as underground backfill.
+Up to 40,000m3 of waste rock could be on the surge stockpile near the underground portal to be used as underground backfill.
 However, volumes are often less.

-The assumption is that the following stockpile footprints will require rehabilitation.
+The assumption is that the following stockpile footprints will require rehabilitation (Table 4).